-- When creating a TID, the municipality must send the overlying taxing districts a letter with a copy of the public hearing notice (by first class mail before the notice is published) to request a representative to serve on the JRB for that TID - Within 14 days after the public hearing notice is published and before the public hearing for a TID creation, all JRB members must be appointed and the first organizational meeting held.
+- When creating a TID, the municipality must send the overlying taxing districts a letter with a copy of the public hearing notice (by first class mail before the notice is published) to request a representative serve on the JRB - Within 14 days after the public hearing notice is published and before the public hearing, all JRB members must be appointed and the first organizational meeting held.
 At the organizational meeting, the members must select a public member and chairperson by majority vote.
-They may also review details of the new TID. - Any JRB member may request additional JRB meetings or public hearings - At all JRB meetings, one of the members must take minutes and record votes.
-The municipality is responsible for keeping these TID records. - The municipality must publish a notice for any JRB meeting at least five days before the meeting, under state law (ch.
+They may also review details of the TID proposal. - " Note: For any TID amendment, state law requires an initial JRB meeting before the public hearing - Any JRB member may request additional JRB meetings or public hearings

+- At all JRB meetings, one of the members must take minutes and record votes.
+The municipality must keep the minutes in the TID records. - The municipality must publish a notice for any JRB meeting at least five days before the meeting, under state law (ch.
 985 and sec.
 66.1105(4m)(e), Wis.
 Stats.).
 This does not apply to town TIDs created under sec.
 60.85, Wis.
 Stats. or Environmental Remediation TIDs created under sec.
 66.1106, Wis.
 Stats.

-2. The JRB must approve or deny the resolution
+2. Approve or deny the resolution